kunalnagar/custom-404-pro/README.md

 Override the default 404 page with **any page** from the Admin Panel or a **Custom URL**.

-**UPDATE [June 26, 2019]**: This plugin is currently taken off the [WordPress plugin repository](https://wordpress.org/plugins/custom-404-pro/) due to a few security loopholes.
-I am currently working on the highest priority to fix them and work with the WordPress Plugin team to get it back up.
-I apologize for any inconvenience caused to all of you and I appreciate your understanding in this matter.
-Thanks!

 As always, if you do like the plugin, please take a minute and give it a rating.
 Thanks!

 ### Features